bhenriquef/Laravel-Stock-System/README.md

 # Laravel API Products

-A RESTful API built with Laravel for managing products, using a containerized environment with Docker.
+A RESTful API built with Laravel and Docker for managing product stock, designed as a personal project to practice and improve my skills with Laravel and React.
+The goal is to develop a complete stock management system with a React-based frontend and a Laravel backend running in a containerized environment.
+The project is still in development.

 ## Technologies